This article contains links to retailers. Purchases made after clicking on those links may help support road.cc by earning us a commission.

 RRP: £533.92 | £715.93 with disc brakes

-Shimano’s fourth-tier groupset last had a major update for 2016, and Shimano announced some tweaks and extra options in 2019.
-The changes bring it the appearance of Shimano 105 above it, with the same four-arm crankset and new shifters, with the gear and brake cables hidden underneath the bar tape.
-As well as the drop-bar kit, Tiagra will be available with flat bar levers and shifters, so expect to see it on commuter and city bikes as well.
+Shimano’s fourth-tier groupset last had a major update for 2016, and Shimano last announced some tweaks and extra options in 2019.
+The changes brought it a similar appearance to the Shimano 105 R7000 above it, with the same four-arm crankset and new shifters, and the gear and brake cables hidden underneath the bar tape.
+As well as the drop-bar kit, Tiagra is available with flat bar levers and shifters, so expect to see it on commuter and city bikes as well.

-The latest tweaks include new hydraulic STI units with a better lever shape and improved shifting, and an option of a 48/34 chainset.
+The 2019 tweaks include new hydraulic STI units with a better lever shape and improved shifting, and an option of a 48/34 chainset.

-Buy Shimano Tiagra if you want good value and performance, and don’t mind not having 11-speed (but for another £100 (less if you shop around) you can upgrade to 105)
+Buy Shimano Tiagra if you want good value and performance, and don’t mind not having 11- or 12-speed.

-Underneath Tiagra is Shimano’s Sora groupset, which had a major facelift for 2017.
-It now matches the higher groups in the range visually, with its four-arm chainset, and a similar grey finish (though we can't be the only ones who wish for a shinier option).
+Underneath Tiagra is Shimano’s Sora groupset, which had a major facelift back in 2017.
+It now looks fairly similar to the higher mechanical groups in the range visually, with its four-arm chainset, and either a grey or black finish.
 It’s a 9-speed groupset, but it’s still excellent for the money and does 90% of what the more expensive groupsets do; it just weighs a bit more.